SlimeQ/lifeviz/wiki/Rendering-Pipeline.md

 ## Layout

 - `MainWindow.xaml` hosts a `Viewbox`-wrapped `Image` control to enforce a constant aspect ratio.
-Default is 16:9, but selecting a window input swaps the ratio to match the source window automatically.
+Default is 16:9, but the primary source in the *Sources* stack overrides the ratio automatically.
 - The backing surface is a `WriteableBitmap` sized to the current simulation grid (`columns x rows`), so each logical cell maps to a single pixel before scaling.

 ## Simulation Loop

 - `DispatcherTimer` in `MainWindow.xaml.cs` ticks at a user-selectable rate (15 / 30 / 60 fps) via the context menu.
-- Each tick invokes `_engine.Step()` (unless paused), grabs a window capture (if selected), injects it into the stack, then calls `RenderFrame()`.
+- Each tick (unless paused) captures every active source, composites them (per-source blend modes, ordered by the stack), injects the resulting buffer into the simulation, advances `_engine.Step()`, then calls `RenderFrame()`.
 - The engine maintains a depth stack (`List<bool[,]>`) where index 0 is the newest frame.

 ## Color Encoding